Smoke Free workplace

 - A smokefree policy would be considered a reasonable accommodation in this situation.

-If an employee suffers from a serious medical condition caused or aggravated by tobacco smoke, and the employer has acted discriminately against the employee within the past six months (e.g. allowed smoking to continue), and the employee has talked to and written to the employer regarding their rights provided by the ADA, attempting to negotiate a resolution to no avail, then employment complaints against private employers may be filed with the U.S. Equal Employment Opportunity Commission:
+ADA Enforcement: If an employee suffers from a serious medical condition caused or aggravated by tobacco smoke, and the employer has acted discriminately against the employee within the past six months (e.g., allowed smoking to continue), and the employee has talked to and written to the employer regarding their rights provided by the ADA, attempting to negotiate a resolution to no avail, then employment complaints again private employers may be filed with the U.S. Equal Employment Opportunity Commission:

 EEOC Boston Area Office